Azure/azure-kusto-microhack1/README.md

 | render timechart
 ```

+**Brilliant!** You can see how easy it is to query data in ADX using the Kusto Query Language (KQL).
+Already, we derived basic insights from our data.

-For the following tasks, we will use the `LogisticsTelemetry` and `LogisticsTelemetryHistorical` tables interchangeably.
+For the following tasks, we will continue using the `LogisticsTelemetry` table and begin introducing the `LogisticsTelemetryHistorical` table.

 ---